Xoeris/APEX/README.md

 ## First-Run Notes

 - USB debugging must be enabled on the device
 - Device authorization via ADB is required
-- Some operations require unlocked bootloader
+- Some operations require an unlocked bootloader
-- EDL mode usage is device-specific
+- EDL mode support is device-specific

 ---

-## Open-Source Philosophy

-APEX does not replace existing tools.

-It aggregates, standardizes, and orchestrates open-source Android tooling into a unified desktop experience, while preserving attribution, licensing, and transparency.

----

 ## Installation

 ### Windows

 Run `APEX-Setup.exe` as Administrator and follow the installer instructions.

 ---

 ## Disclaimer

-APEX is an advanced system-level toolkit.
+APEX is an advanced system-level engineering platform.
-Improper usage may permanently damage devices.
+Improper usage may permanently damage devices, partitions, or data.

 **Use at your own risk.**